 The City of Harrisonburg and all departments are closely monitoring the latest information and recommendations concerning the Coronavirus, or COVID-19.

 We are working closely with regional and national health experts in monitoring the situation, and have put all City protocols related to the prevention of the spread of communicable diseases into action.
-This includes postponing events and closing facilities to the public.
 All essential City services continue unchanged at this time.
 We are in daily contact with the Virginia Department of Health, which is providing guidance on this matter.
 We have also created a Joint Information Center with the Virginia Department of Health to help increase their communications efforts in Harrisonburg and to answer questions residents have about the local impact of COVID-19.

 *The Virginia Department of Health will hold a free COVID-19 testing event, by appointment only, on Friday, August 14, in Harrisonburg.

 The City will officially reopen many of its facilities to the public on Monday, August 3, though many safeguards will be in place that visitors must abide by.
 All visitors will be required to wear a mask when entering a municipal building, and social distancing will be mandatory.
 Only a limited number of visitors at any given time will be allowed inside buildings, and all residents are encouraged to first pursue services by phone or the City’s website prior to visiting a facility.

 Until August 3, all facilities listed above will remain closed.
 All essential City services are being maintained, and City staff continues to be accessible by phone or email during this time.
 This decision has not impacted police or fire, sanitation, transportation or any other essential City service.
 All offices continue to operate under their usual schedule and City business continues unchanged.
 The public is able to meet with staff members by appointment during this time by calling City Hall at 540-432-7701.